-The market has also witnessed an explosion in stablecoin use cases that range from payments and remittances to eCommerce and financial applications.
-In the early years of stablecoins, they were primarily used as a base currency for crypto trading.
-Today, stablecoins are actively being integrated into eCommerce and the traditional financial industry.
+The market has also witnessed an explosion in stablecoin use cases that range from payments and remittances to ecommerce and financial applications.
+When first introduced, stablecoins were primarily used as a base currency for crypto trading.
+Today, stablecoins are actively being integrated into more and more ecommerce solutions and applications within the traditional financial industry.

 USD Coin (USDC) is a fully reserved digital dollar stablecoin that empowers financial institutions, businesses, and individuals to store, send, and receive US dollars over the internet.